 For the Limericks Contest.

-She was lovely who longed to be slim.
+She was pretty who longed to be slim.

 She gave birth to one child.